 5.)
 Your employer or a coworker belittles or shames you in front of others

-6.)
-Your boss threatens you with unwarranted punishment, termination, physical, emotional, or psychological abuse.
+They may threaten you with unwarranted punishment, termination, physical, emotional, or psychological abuse.

 7.)
-Your employer or coworker communicates with you and/or others using offensive jokes or racial slurs.
+Your employer or coworker communicates with you and/or others using offensive jokes or racial slurs

 8.)
 Your supervisor or employer encourages unhealthy levels of competition

-9.)
-Your boss uses unfair tactics that prevent you or others from growth and advancement within the company.
+These tactics may prevent you or others from growth and advancement within the company.

 The toxicity creates a hostile environment where you are also miserable and unproductive in your role.
 You may also notice a high turnover rate due to the hostile conditions.